 Questions You Can’t Answer Scott Pauley

-So often sincere believers and Christian workers grow anxious about all there is to get done.
+So often, sincere believers and Christian workers become anxious about all that needs to be accomplished.
 The needs are overwhelming, the burdens crushing, the time shortening.
-Yet God does not expect you to do everything, go everywhere, help everyone – He only expects you to do what HE has given you to do.
+Yet God does not expect you to do everything, go everywhere, and help everyone.
+He only expects you to do what HE has given you to do.

-One of the greatest realizations I every came to was that what I could do and what I should do are not always the same things.
+One of the greatest realizations I ever came to was that what I could do and what I should do are not always the same things.

 Stop putting pressure on yourself that God has not put on you.
 Keep it simple: what has the Father given you to do?
 Do that – nothing more, nothing less.

-Perhaps you are frustrated that you are not seeing more done.
+Perhaps you are frustrated that you do not see more progress.
 Work in faith.
 Do what you can with total dependence that God will do what He will.
 Remember that God can do more in a moment than we can in a lifetime.
 Work patiently with God.

 Discover more from Enjoying the Journey